chandrasekarnarayana/foodspec/docs/01-getting-started/first-steps_cli.md

 More CLIs: see docs/cli_help.md.
 # First steps (CLI)

 Run your first protocol end-to-end from the command line.
-This mirrors what the GUI does but is scriptable.

 ## Why use CLI?
-- Reproducible, automatable runs.
+- Reproducible, automatable runs with clear bundle outputs.
-- Matches GUI outputs (run folder with figures/tables/report/metadata).

 ## Complete example (oil discrimination)
 ```bash